Know What Squirrels Can Do to Your Home

 Once your squirrel problem is under control, you can put some basic practices in place to prevent their return.
 Remember that squirrels are opportunistic and will sneak into any hole or crack possible.
 Sealing holes and leaks in your home will help to repel rodents.
 You should also minimize trash around your home and structures.
 Debris piles provide refuge places for squirrels and can also be an attractive source of nesting material.

 Need help deterring squirrels?
-Check out the services offered by Burns Pest Elimination, then contact us to schedule an appointment.
+Check out the services we offer, then contact us to schedule an appointment.